sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ## Object

-What is an object
+- What is an object
-Object literal syntax
+- Object literal syntax
-Object creation using new keyword
+- Object creation using new keyword
-Annotation
+- Annotation
-Dot
+  - Dot
-Bracket
+  - Bracket
-Object properties
+- Object properties
-Key
+  - Key
-Value
+  - Value
-Array in Object
+- Array in Object
-Function in Object
+- Function in Object
-Uses of this in Object
+- Uses of this in Object
-Object methods
+- Object methods
-Keys
+  - Keys
-Values
+  - Values
-Entries
+  - Entries

 ## Set

-What is a Set
+- What is a Set
-Creating set
+- Creating set
-Elements order in Set
+- Elements order in Set
-Set size
+- Set size
-Set.has function
+- Set .has function
-Set.delete function
+- Set.delete function
-Index in set
+- Index in set
-Printing set values using for of loop
+- Printing set values using for of loop
-Creating set tarray
+- Creating set tarray
-forEach method
+- forEach method

 ## Map